Physostegia virginiana 'Miss Manners' PP12637

-This plant was selected by Darrell Probst, of Garden Visions in Hubbardston, MA for its well behaved, non spreading habit.
-It is a clumping form, with excellent secondary branching, and good rebloom.
+This plant was selected by Darrell Probst of Garden Visions in Hubbardston, MA.
+'Miss Manners' is notable for its well-behaved, non spreading habit.
+It is a compact, clumping form, with excellent secondary branching and good rebloom.
 Pure white snapdragon-like flowers from June to September over deep green, glossy foliage.
-A nice late season addition to the garden for the hummingbirds.
+A nice late season addition to the garden for bees and hummingbirds.

 Height18-24 Inches |